mehtadushy/SelecSLS-Pytorch/README.md

 Further, it takes substantially less memory while training, so it can be trained with larger batch sizes!

 ### Update (28 Dec 2019)
 Better and more accurate models / snapshots are now available.
+See the additional ImageNet table below.

 ### Update (14 Oct 2019)
 Code for pruning the model based on [Implicit Filter Level Sparsity](http://openaccess.thecvf.com/content_CVPR_2019/html/Mehta_On_Implicit_Filter_Level_Sparsity_in_Convolutional_Neural_Networks_CVPR_2019_paper.html) is also a part of the [SelecSLS model](https://github.com/mehtadushy/SelecSLS-Pytorch/blob/master/models/selecsls.py#L280) now.
 The sparsity is a natural consequence of training with adaptive gradient descent approaches and L2 regularization.
 It gives a further speedup of **10-30%** on the pretrained models with no loss in accuracy.
 See usage and results below.

 ## ImageNet results

 <table>
+    The inference time for all models here is measured on a TITAN X GPU using the accompanying scripts.
+The accuracy results for ResNet-50 are from torchvision, and the accuracy results for VoVNet-39 are from [VoVNet](https://github.com/stigma0617/VoVNet.pytorch).
   <tr>
     <th></th>
     <th colspan="6">Forward Pass Time (ms)<br>for different image resolutions</th>